 What should you do if you decide to leave your car at home?
 Do you still need insurance in the first place?

 Compare options for car insurance by entering your zip code above!

 Just because you’re deployed doesn’t mean that the laws don’t still apply.
-If you have a vehicle, it needs to be registered with the state – and that likely means you need an insurance policy on it.
+If you have a vehicle, it needs to be registered with the state which means you need an insurance policy on it.
 If family members or friends will be driving your car while you’re gone, it’s simple in some ways.
 They need to have a policy to cover them while they’re driving.
 This is much simpler if they’re family members who also have an ownership interest in the car.

 You will need to show that you have been deployed overseas.
 This might be a temporary deployment of three, six, or nine months or it might be a PCS (permanent change of station).